Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-09 00:25:55
+Last Updated: 2025-05-10 00:24:19

-I Will Praise Any Man That Will Praise Me.
+I am an ordinary man who worked hard to develop the talent I was given.

-By William Shakespeare
+By Muhammad Ali